- Welcome to New Student Programs

 The official start of Orientation is the Welcome Ceremony, which will begin at 12:30pm in Wadsworth Auditorium.

 On Day 1, new students and their families will be introduced to academic and community expectations.
 Students will learn about the campus, get ready for course registration, have discussions with student Orientation Advisors (OAs) and enjoy evening activities (depending on interest) such as karaoke, billiards and dancing.
-Parents will hear about campus life, have the opportunity to ask questions at the Family Panel, and attend a family reception.
+Parents will hear about campus life, have the opportunity to ask questions at the Student Panel, and attend a family reception.
 For most of the afternoon and evening, the students and family members will be participating in separate programs.
 Both the students and the parents will meet with the Dean of Students, have dinner in Mary Jemison Dining hall, and attend the “Life on Campus” play – but not necessarily at the same time.

 After breakfast in the dining hall, students and parents will have the opportunity to attend presentations by faculty from the academic departments.
 These sessions provide information about majors and general education requirements.